cokelly/collocateR/README.md

 ## Purpose

 CollocateR serves a simple purpose.
-It processes collocates for keywords in context in text files and calculates significance for them, based on tests set out in Barnbrook et al's [_Collocation: Applications and Implications_](https://www.palgrave.com/gb/book/9781403946126), Palgrave 2013, and formulae explained in the [British National Corpus](http://rdues.bcu.ac.uk/bncweb/manual/bncwebman-collocation.htm) home.
+It processes collocates for keywords in context in text files and calculates significance for them, based on tests set out in Barnbrook et al's [_Collocation: Applications and Implications_](https://www.palgrave.com/gb/book/9781403946126), Palgrave 2013, and formulae explained in the [British National Corpus](http://rdues.bcu.ac.uk/bncweb/manual/bncwebman-collocation.htm).

 ## Functions